New Boiler Options - Which new boiler should I go for?

 Combination boilers are stand-alone units.
 They have no hot water cylinder or cold feed tanks.
 The heating and hot water are pressurised, and are able to supply heating and instant hot water on demand, so there's no need for water storage.
 Most efficient system type.

 New Boiler Options - Dispelling myths and incorrect information

 Combination Boilers are only suitable for flats or small dwellings with one bathroom or one shower: FALSE

-Combination Boilers come in various sizes, these sizes are in Kilowatt output from small, medium, large/extra-large.
-If you add on storage combination Boilers Extra Large Plus, there are solutions for up to 5 Bedroom properties with 3 Bathrooms, including 2 showers.
-Above 5 Bedrooms and 3 Bathrooms we recommend that you take advice from a Heating professional who will design a bespoke solution.
+Combination Boilers come in various sizes that are measured in Kilowatts, and their output ranges from small, medium, large/extra-large.
+However, if you add on storage combination Boilers Extra Large Plus, there are solutions for up to 5 Bedroom properties with 3 Bathrooms, including 2 showers.
+For anthing above 5 Bedrooms and 3 Bathrooms, we would recommend that you take advice from a Heating professional who can design a bespoke solution.